Skip to main content

 Front wall terrace, brunnera "Jack Frost," phlox, and snap dragons

-In the early years of the 2000s, a sunroom and mudroom were added to the back of the house.
+In the 1990s, a sunroom and mudroom were added to the back of the house.
 At the same time, we hired a newly trained landscape designer to design our garden.
 We were her first client and were delighted with her design.
 A highlight of the plan was the construction of a dry stone wall on two sides of the back garden, a design similar to those common in Ireland.

 Back of the house, with sun and mud rooms added